matthausen/lightning-network-go/README.md

 ## How to run

-Run lnd for the first time and create a wallet:
+Run and bitcoind node:
+- `bitcoind`

+Run lnd:
 - `lnd`

+Create a lnd wallet:
 - `lncli create`

-To run and bitcoind:

-- `bitcoind`

-Run lnd for a second time and unlock the previously created wallet with your password:

-- `lnd`
+Unlock the wallet - if not automatically unlocked by the lnd.config file
 - `lncli unlock`

 ## How to stop
 Stop bitcoind

 - `bitcoin-cli stop`